 Our family spent 10 weeks during the summer of 2018 traveling all around western Europe, so it seemed only natural to choose some characters from European history for our family Halloween costumes ideas.
 We had King Arthur, Queen Victoria, a Viking, a gladiator and his lion, and Joan of Arc.

 Since we were traveling soon before and soon after, I purchased most of these costumes, including the lion, the baby gladiator costume (cutest thing ever), the Viking, King Arthur, Queen Victoria.
 I made a simple shield and cross out of aluminum foil and construction paper for myself.
+It can be tricky figuring out a cohesive family of 6 Halloween costume but I loved how this turned out!

-This year, my older two (and my 3rd a bit, too) were SUPER into Harry Potter.
+I waited so long for our family to get to this stage – and finally, we got to one of my very favorite family Halloween costume themes for a family of 6!
+That year, my older two (and my 3rd a bit, too) were SUPER into Harry Potter.
 It felt like we couldn’t let go of our season of family Halloween costumes without all doing Harry Potter together once!

 I was super pregnant with our 5th baby and wanted to incorporate that.
 I considered being Angelina Johnson (with my belly as the quaffle) for a pregnant Halloween costume idea, but decided instead to be Professor Trelawney with my belly as her crystal orb.
 We also had Harry (decked out in Quidditch gear), Professor McGonagall, Fluffy, Norbert, and Hagrid.